Rooted in culture,

 & Giving Back

-Getting my Jamaican citizenship and passport wasn’t just about convenience—it was about staying connected to my roots and recognizing the privilege of being able to pour back into CARICOM, as a citizen.
+Getting my Jamaican citizenship and passport was about staying connected to my roots and recognizing the privilege of being able to pour back into CARICOM as a citizen.
 A lot of people in the diaspora don’t realize they’re eligible, and that means leaving opportunities on the table.
-Being a citizen is about belonging, contributing, and moving through the region with intention.
+Being a citizen isn’t about easier travel; it’s about belonging and contributing to the region with intention.

-With over 30,000 views, it’s clear that the conversation matters.
+With over 50,000 views on TikTok, it’s clear that this conversation matters.

 Indira Candle Co. was featured on Tabitha Brown’s Very Good Mondays, allowing me to share the brand with a wider audience while helping others embrace their own moments of peace.

-Working as a developmental editor at WritersBlok, a professional ghostwriting agency has been an inspiring and transformative.
+Working as a developmental editor at WritersBlok, a professional ghostwriting agency has been both inspiring and transformative.

 I had the opportunity to speak with ByBlacks to discuss the evolution of Toronto Carnival—a conversation that’s close to my heart.